Troubleshooting boot issues (multipath with lvm)

 Additional Information

-This will extract the initrd file, where the structure can be verified.
+This will extract the initrd file, then it's structure can be verified.
 On SLES 12 versions, every initrd file should have a link called "init" pointing systemd at /usr/lib/systemd/systemd

 Once the necessary changes are done, re-recreate the initrd file once again with :